 Chase isn’t a Hall of Famer but would likely be had gambling accusations not dogged his career.
 You can find the card with the baseline extending through his shoulders starting around $60.

 The T205 set has a lot of errors and while there were subsequent corrections, many of them are a little pricey.
 One, though, can be found pretty cheap.
 Unlike others that had errors in their biographies, Crandall’s error was in his signature.
 One version of his card has the ‘T’ in his signature uncrossed while a corrected version has the horizontal line added in.
 According to PSA pop reports, the crossed ‘T’ version seems to be slightly more populous, but not by much.
 As a result, the two cards are basically treated about the same.

 Crandall isn’t a special player but for those base set collectors looking to add the error/correction cards, this is the easiest combo to pursue.
 Either card in decent shape often sells for $50 or less.

 Contemporary cards featuring members of the infamous 1919 Chicago Black Sox team aren’t cheap.
 But the T205 set actually has one of the more affordable cards of star pitcher Eddie Cicotte.
 Had his career not been cut short after he was banned for his part in the World Series fix, he would have had a good chance to become a Hall of Famer.
 Twice, he led the league in wins (28 in 1917 and 29 in 1919) and he was one of the game’s top pitchers of the late 1910s.

 While many Cicotte cards are easily hundreds of dollars, his T205 issue is significantly less expensive.
-Mid-grade copies of the card at the lower end of the spectrum can be found with some work for under $100.
+Mid-grade copies of the card at the lower end of the spectrum can be found at a very reasonable price.